Blog • April 19, 2024

 Honeypot Field to Catch Bots

-What is The European Single Electronic Format (ESEF)?
+What is the European Single Electronic Format (ESEF)?

 ESEF, which stands for European Single Electronic Format, is the format used for annual financial reports provided by issuers on European Union (EU) regulated markets.
 The electronic reporting format was developed by ESMA, the European Securities and Markets Authority.
 ESMA develops the standards for ESEF and offers guidance for companies working with the required reporting style.